aptise/peter_sslers/README.md

 Routines for cron:

+* periodic_tasks
+  This routine runs all the other routines on a schedule
+  * on first run:
+    * it generates a line to enter into your crontab, using an random minute
+    * a json file is created that lists which hours the other routines will be run
+  * on subsequent runs:
+    * the json file is loaded and tasks are dispatched

+  The crontab should be installed to run every hour on a set minute, said set minute recommended by the periodic_tasks script.
+The scheduler will figure out what to run on a given hour.

 * routine__automatic_orders
   This will order certs under the following conditions:
   * managed certs that are expiring, based on ARI or notAfter